Doxuno

 LANDLORD'S OBLIGATIONS

-The Landlord shall: (a) provide the Tenant with peaceful and undisturbed occupation of the Property; (b) maintain the Property in a habitable and safe condition and in good repair throughout the lease term, consistent with section 13(1) of the RHA; (c) ensure that the Property complies with applicable health, safety, and municipal by-law standards; (d) not enter the Property without the Tenant's prior consent (except in an emergency), consistent with the Tenant's right to privacy under section 14 of the Constitution; and (e) provide at least 24 hours' written notice of any intended entry for maintenance, inspection, or other purposes.
+The Landlord shall: (a) provide the Tenant with peaceful and undisturbed occupation of the Property; (b) maintain the Property in a habitable and safe condition and in good repair throughout the lease term, consistent with section 13(1) of the RHA; (c) ensure the Property complies with applicable health, safety, and municipal by-law standards; (d) not enter the Property without the Tenant's prior consent (except in an emergency), consistent with the Tenant's right to privacy under section 14 of the Constitution; and (e) provide at least 24 hours' written notice of any intended entry for non-urgent maintenance or inspection purposes.

 TENANT'S OBLIGATIONS

-The Tenant shall: (a) pay rental and all other amounts on the due date; (b) use the Property for residential purposes only; (c) not make any alterations, additions, or improvements to the Property without the prior written consent of the Landlord; (d) maintain the Property in a clean and hygienic condition and report all defects to the Landlord promptly; (e) not sublet the Property or any part thereof without the prior written consent of the Landlord; (f) comply with all applicable municipal by-laws and body corporate rules (if applicable); (g) not conduct any unlawful activity on the Property; and (h) vacate the Property and return the keys on or before the last day of the Lease.
+The Tenant shall: (a) pay rental and all other amounts on the due date; (b) use the Property for residential purposes only; (c) not make any alterations, additions or improvements to the Property without the prior written consent of the Landlord; (d) maintain the Property in a clean and hygienic condition and report all defects to the Landlord promptly; (e) comply with all applicable municipal by-laws and body corporate / HOA rules; (f) not conduct any unlawful activity on the Property; and (g) vacate the Property and return the keys on or before the last day of the Lease.

 UTILITIES AND SERVICES

-Water and refuse removal included in monthly rental.
-Electricity (pre-paid City Power meter), internet/fibre, and DStv satellite are excluded and payable by the Tenant..
+Water and refuse removal are included in the monthly rental.
+Electricity (prepaid City Power meter), internet/fibre, and DStv satellite are excluded and payable by the Tenant directly to the relevant provider..
 The Tenant shall pay all utility accounts in respect of the Property (other than those included in the monthly rental above) directly to the relevant service provider or municipality and shall ensure such accounts are settled in full by the termination date.

 HOUSE RULES — PETS AND SMOKING

-Pets: No pets are permitted at the Property without the prior written consent of the Landlord, which consent shall not be unreasonably withheld.
-Consent may be withdrawn if the pet causes damage or nuisance.
+Pets: No pets are permitted without the prior written consent of the Landlord, which consent shall not be unreasonably withheld.
+Consent may be withdrawn if a pet causes damage or nuisance.
 The Tenant is liable for any damage caused by a pet.

 PARKING

 Two undercover parking bays (Bays 4B-1 and 4B-2) included in the monthly rental..
-The parking bay(s) form part of the leased premises for all purposes of this Lease and the Tenant shall keep them clean and unobstructed.
+The parking bay(s) form part of the leased premises and the Tenant shall keep them clean and unobstructed.
 The Landlord is not responsible for any loss of or damage to vehicles parked at the Property.

 BREACH AND CANCELLATION